 Aruba has two private islands: Renaissance Island and De Palm Island.

-To visit see the famous wild flamingos in Aruba, you have to visit Flamingo Beach on Renaissance Island .
-Flamingo Beach is one of the most popular places to visit on the island.
-Here you can rent private cabanas, feed the flamingos, and take pictures for social media.
+To visit the famous wild flamingos in Aruba, you have to visit Flamingo Beach on Renaissance Island.
+Flamingo Beach is one of the island’s most popular places to visit.
+Here, you can rent private cabanas, feed the flamingos, and take pictures for social media.

 De Palm Island is great for families and individuals looking for an adventure in Aruba, offering Seatrekking, SNUBA (a combination of snorkeling and scuba diving), zip-lining, and other water activities.